antarctica/packer-vm-templates/README.md

 # BAS Packer VM Templates

-A subset of [Packer](http://www.packer.io/) templates from the [Bento](https://github.com/opscode/bento) project for desktop and cloud providers, customised to the English - Great Britain locale.
+A subset of customised [Packer](http://www.packer.io/) templates from the [Bento](https://github.com/opscode/bento) to act as localised, minimal, base images for desktop and cloud providers.

 ## Supported operating systems